Loyyso/randombot/README.md

 - For now, this bot can connect to Discord via the JDA API, and it can run one command : "!ping".
 This command sends back "Pong!" in the channel where it was sent.

 ## Dependencies
-- JDA, a Discord API for Java programs.
+- [JDA](https://github.com/DV8FromTheWorld/JDA), a Discord API for Java programs